ningzhangcee/ningzhangcee.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Bio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# About Me

-I am a Postdoctoral Fellow in the Department of Civil and Environmental Engineering at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/cee), working under the supervision of Prof. [YIN Zhen-Yu](https://www.polyu.edu.hk/cee/people/academic-staff/prof-zhen-yu-yin).
+- I am a Postdoctoral Fellow in the Department of Civil and Environmental Engineering at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/cee), working under the supervision of Prof. [YIN Zhen-Yu](https://www.polyu.edu.hk/cee/people/academic-staff/prof-zhen-yu-yin).
 I earned my PhD from Wuhan University in 2022 under the mentorship of Prof. [LIU Yong](https://scholar.google.com/citations?user=O6MLOGQAAAAJ&hl=zh-CN).
 I was also a visiting PhD at the [National University of Singapore](https://nus.edu.sg) under Prof. [LEE Fook-Hou](https://scholar.google.com/citations?user=hEHH6sYAAAAJ&hl=zh-CN&oi=sra), a fellow of the Singapore Academy of Engineering.

-My research interests involve:
+- My research interests involve:
 - Multi-field coupling theory
 - Constitutive modelling of soils
 - Random finite element method